 - If there is less than four (4) weeks prior to the deadline, all proposals received in the Vice President for Research office will be submitted on a "first come first served" basis.
 If any proposals come in after we have reached our maximum number of submissions, those proposals will not be able to be submitted by Michigan Tech.

-- Internal proposals should be submitted by 4 p.m. on the internal deadline date and
+- Internal proposals must be submitted by 4 p.m. on the internal deadline date.
+It is

 - Limited submission cover sheet (pdf)